openebs-archive/openebs-docs/docs/prerequisites.md

         	- "/lib/modules"

 <h4><a class="anchor" aria-hidden="true" id="rancher-ubuntu-18.04"></a>iSCSI services on Ubuntu 18.04</h4>

-**Step1:** iSCSI service is not present by default on Host.
+**Step1:** By default, iSCSI service is not present on worker node.
 It will be running inside the kubelet.
-To verify presence of iSCSI service inside kubelet
+To verify presence of iSCSI service inside kubelet, run the following command:

 ```
 docker exec kubelet iscsiadm -V